MrMilul/beanbakers/README.md

-plase do the below instruction in root directory:
+please do the below instruction in root directory:

 npm install

 npm start